iotaledger/integration-services/clients/client-sdk/docs/README.md

   const channelUser = await identity.create(subscriberUsername);

   // We will use two instances of the channel api client.
-One is getting authorized by the owner and the other one by the user. await ownerClient.authenticate(channelOwner.doc.id, channelOwner.key.secret);
+One is getting authorized by the owner and the other one by the user. await ownerClient.authenticate(channelOwner.id, channelOwner.keys.sign.private);
-  await userClient.authenticate(channelUser.doc.id, channelUser.key.secret);
+  await userClient.authenticate(channelUser.id, channelUser.keys.sign.private);

   // The owner creates a channel where he/she want to publish data of type 'example-data'. const { channelAddress } = await ownerClient.create({